rmzetti/hover-exec/README.md

 ok!
 ```

-When this has been done once, all the script settings will appear in the settings.json file and can also be altered there.
+When this has been done once, all the script settings will appear in the `settings.json` file and can also be altered there.

 ### Adding another script

 Other scripts can be added by copying, pasting and changing strings for *Hover exec* in  `settings.json`.
-The following codeblock script can also be used to add a new script configuration:
+But again it can be done using `eval` - the following codeblock script will add a new script configuration (and can delete it again by switching the comment line to the line above and re-executing):

 ```js :eval noinline
 let scripts=config.get('scripts'); //get settings